 Why is it better to apply loan through a Competent and Trustworthy Mortgage Broker?

 In the past, when consumers shopped for home loans, they had to contact each bank individually to gather information.
 This is a tedious process that takes up a lot of time.
 Over the last 10 years, with increasing awareness and education, there has been an emergence of independent mortgage brokers in Singapore.
 Home loan shopping and comparison have been made easier.
 Nowadays, there are even loan comparison websites that allow consumers to make comparison themselves.

 Basically, an independent mortgage broker who knows your requirements can help you zoom in on the most attractive home loan packages.
 In some cases, an experienced mortgage broker can also help you find the bank that can best meet your loan requirement.
 You will also be kept informed of the latest changes in rates or other terms by banks.
-You typically do not have to pay for the service of a mortgage broker as banks pay them a fee as they also help banks save on staff costs and resources.
+You typically do not have to pay for the service of a mortgage broker as banks pay them a fee.